-- CF 8814: Add \os\sema\tryp().
-The C libraries for OS-9 processors have been enhanced to include an \os\sema\tryp() function.
-This function attempts to claim a semaphore, but returns an error if it cannot immediately be claimed. - CF 13012: New low-level console service, rom\fprintf.
-The console services in the low-level ROM structure now has a function pointed to by the rom\fprintf field.
-Previously, the value of rom\fprintf was NULL. - CF 13348: ModMan File Manager components.
-ModMan and mm descriptor have been added for all processors. - CF 13465: Support iovcons.
-The iovcons module is now shipped with all processors. - CF 13747: Detect 7450, synchronize CPU table to 16 entries for PowerPC. in MWOS/OS9000/SRC/ROM/PPC/btfuncs.a. btfuncs.a has been updated to detect the 7450 processor.
+- CF 8814: The C libraries for OS-9 processors have been enhanced to include an os_sema_tryp() function.
+This function attempts to claim a semaphore, but returns an error if it cannot immediately be claimed. - CF 13012: New low-level console service, rom_fprintf.
+The console services in the low-level ROM structure now has a function pointed to by the rom_fprintf field.
+Previously, the value of rom fprintf was NULL. - CF 13348: ModMan File Manager components.
+ModMan and mm descriptor have been added for all processors. - CF 13747: btfuncs.a has been updated to detect the 7450 processor.
 The CPU table has also been synchronized to 16 entries.
-These updates included in edition 45 or greater of btfuncs.a. - CF 13751: Detection of the MVME2400 and 5100 to the HAWK chipset choices has been added. - CF 13753: Use EUMBARR\VALUE for base address in MWOS/SRC/IO/PICLIB/epic.c.

-epic.c has been updated to use EUMBARR\VALUE instead of getting its base address information from the PCI Bus.
+These updates included in edition 45 or greater of btfuncs.a. - CF 13751: Detection of the MVME2400 and 5100 to the HAWK chipset choices has been added. - CF 13753: epic.c has been updated to use EUMBARR_VALUE instead of getting its base address information from the PCI Bus.
 This can be used for basic hardware detection, if the EPIC is responding.
-In addition, EOS\HARDWARE is now returned if EUMBARR is zero.
-These updates included in edition 3 or greater of epic.c.

-CF 13835: Undo \os\sema\p() on process termination.
-A new class of semaphores (usemaphores) was introduced into OS-9.
+In addition, EOS_HARDWARE is now returned if EUMBARR is zero.
+These updates included in edition 3 or greater of epic.c. - CF 13835: A new class of semaphores (usemaphores) was introduced into OS-9.
 These semaphores automatically unlock and unlink when the linked process terminates.
-Contact Microware Customer Support to get the libraries containing these new calls for ARMv4 big endian.
+Contact Microware Customer Support to get the libraries containing these new calls for ARMv4 big-endian.

-This section gives a description of Customer First incidents related to the OS-9 operating system and how they were resolved for the current release.
+The following section gives a description of Customer First incidents related to the OS-9 operating system and how they were resolved for the current release.